-Figure 2 shows a global overview view of the HAND mask.
-Figure 3 shows the mask in detail in an area in Mississippi, and in comparison to FEMA flood hazard zones.
-Figure 4 shows an example of the impact of the mask on the products in a mountainous area.
-This demonstrates that although multi-day compositing is quite effective at reducing false-positives (vs the 1-day product), a substantial number still do get through, which are almost entirely eliminated by the HAND mask.
+Figure 3 shows a global overview view of the HAND mask.
+Figure 4 shows the mask in detail in an area in Mississippi, and in comparison to FEMA flood hazard zones.
+Figure 5 shows an example of the impact of the mask on the products in a mountainous area.
+This demonstrates that although multi-day compositing is quite effective at reducing false-positives (vs the 1-day product), a substantial number of false-positives can remain, but these are almost entirely eliminated by the HAND mask.